-The lack of mobility of natural gas between producing areas and consuming areas caused by insufficient infrastructure is best shown by the Federal Energy Regulatory Commission's November 2013 world LNG estimated landed prices.
-Gas prices are \$15.65 per MMBTU in Japan and Korea, \$15.25 per MMBTU in China, \$13.75 per MMBTU in India, \$10.40 per MMBTU in Belgium, \$10.90 per MMBTU in Spain, \$14.65 per MMBTU in Brazil, and \$3.15 per MMBTU in the U.S. (Lake Charles).
+The lack of mobility of natural gas between producing areas and consuming areas caused by insufficient infrastructure is best shown by the Federal Energy Regulatory Commission's August 2014 world LNG estimated landed prices.
+Gas prices are \$11.35 per MMBTU in Japan and Korea, \$10.95 per MMBTU in China, \$11.20 per MMBTU in India, \$6.76 per MMBTU in Belgium, \$9.70 per MMBTU in Spain, \$12.34 per MMBTU in Brazil, and in the U.S., it is \$4.00 per MMBTU in Lake Charles and \$3.27 per MMBTU in Cove Point.
 The low price in the U.S. is caused by the over supply of gas from shale plays.

-Figure 2.
+Figure 4.
 Louisiana Natural Gas Historical and Projected Prices

-Louisiana annual average gas price is expected to be around \$4 per MMBTU in the near future, and to increase to around \$5 per MMBTU when demand increases from newly built plants in the state and LNG export terminals became operational.
+Louisiana annual average gas price is expected to be above \$3 per MMBTU in the near future, and to increase to above \$4 per MMBTU when demand increases from newly built plants in the state and LNG export terminals became operational.